Jimmy Elliott (footballer)

 James Edward Elliott (1891–1939) was an English professional football player and manager.

 Career

 Playing career

 Born in Peterborough, Elliott spent his early career with non-league teams South Weald and Peterborough City, before turning professional in 1912 with Tottenham Hotspur, before later playing for Brentford.

 Coaching career

 Shortly after his retirement, Elliott became manager of Valencia.
 He coached the Spanish team between 1927 and 1929 and drove Valencia to the semi-finals of the Copa in 1928.

 Elliott was manager of Swedish side AIK between 1932 and 1934.
-He later coached the Guatemalan national side and Fenerbahçe between 1935–1938.
+He later coached the Guatemalan national side and Fenerbahçe between 1935 and 1938.
+He then managed FC Bern.